cscheppele/DnDeemo/README.md

 # DnDeemo
+This second readme is more for some personal refactor guidance for me and a specific individual who wanted to help, If you are neither of us, you are welcome to keep reading, but not sure how much use it will be, jaja.

 Making Dnd accessible.

 I tried to go through all files and add comments on what I was envisioning, explaining any